Emasoft/Smart-Media-Manager/docs/CI_AND_TESTING.md

 - `tests/fixtures/` - Large test files (1GB+)
 - Total: ~15,000 files, multiple GB

+### Compatibility Tester (Local Only)

+The experimental compatibility tester lives under `scripts_dev/` and is tracked in git, but its generated samples and results are not.
+See `scripts_dev/README_TESTING.md` for the full pipeline and sample generation instructions.

 ## Why This Approach?

 ### ✅ Benefits